Get your free personal and business credit scores to find out.

-But let’s look at the deal on the investor’s end.
+But let’s look at the advantages of equity financing for the investor.

-As a shareholder of the business, the investor will benefit from dividends from those shares and (hopefully) the sale of those shares at a profit down the road.
-Because investing in any small business is risky, equity financiers want a high rate of return on their investment.
+As a shareholder of the business, the investor will benefit from dividends from those shares.
+They may also reap a profit from the sale of those shares down the road.
+Since investing in any small business is risky, equity financiers want a high rate of return on their investment.
 (We’ll get more into that in a bit.)

 They also get voting rights in your business.
-So when you hold board meetings to make important decisions for your business, those shareholders (or their representatives) will be there and have a voice in the decisions.
+When you hold board meetings to make important decisions for your business, those shareholders (or their representatives) will be there and have a voice in the decisions.
 (Again, we’ll dig into this in a moment.)

 Not every shareholder gets the same voting rights in the business.
 The level of voting rights varies based on the kind of equity shares the investor is issued.

 In general, the two types of stock are common stock and preferred stock.